 The entry stream MUST be named "\\substg1.0\00030102" and consist of 8-byte entries, one for each named property being stored.
-All entries MUST be arranged consecutively, like an array.
+The properties are assigned unique numeric IDs (distinct from any property ID assignment) starting from a base of 0x8000.
+The IDs MUST be numbered consecutively, like an array.
 In this stream, there MUST be exactly one entry for each named property of the Message object or any of its subobjects.
-The index of the entry for a particular property ID is calculated by subtracting 0x8000 from it.
-For example, if the property ID is 0x8005, the index for the corresponding 8-byte entry would be 0x8005 - 0x8000 = 5.
+The index of the entry for a particular ID is calculated by subtracting 0x8000 from it.
+For example, if the ID is 0x8005, the index for the corresponding 8-byte entry would be 0x8005 - 0x8000 = 5.
 The index can then be multiplied by 8 to get the actual byte offset into the stream from where to start reading the corresponding entry.